 - Using stimulants repeatedly use in dangerous situations

 Those who abuse the drug may leave broken Benzedrex inhalers, Benzedrex packaging, bits of cotton, etc., in their rooms or in their clothing.

-Any type of substance use disorder is a serious issue, and it is extremely important that anyone struggling with addiction gets professional assistance.
-Treatment can help them understand what drove their substance use, learn healthy coping skills that do not involve substance use, address any co-occurring mental illnesses, and develop a plan for long-term recovery.
+Any type of substance use disorder is a serious issue, and it is extremely important that anyone struggling with addiction gets professional assistance starting with finding a medical detox clinic.
+Substance abuse treatment centers in Orange County can help them understand what drove their substance use, learn healthy coping skills that do not involve substance use, address any co-occurring mental illnesses, and develop a plan for long-term recovery.